MZanggl/mockzen/README.md

 // dep.js
 import { createRegistry } from 'dependency-registry'
 export const dep = createRegistry({ lookup: process.env.NODE_ENV === 'test' })
-// now imporat "dep" where ever you need it.
+// now import "dep" where ever you need it.
 ```

 Only when "lookup" is true, it will use the registry, otherwise it will simply return the provided value again!